enotspe/fortinet-2-elasticsearch/README.md

 Dashboards have 2 sections:

-1. The upper visualizations are specific fields for the dataset that it is been analyzed on the dashboard: e.g., on webfilter we would see `catdesc` and `url.domain` for example.
+1. The upper visualizations show specific fields for the dataset that it is been analyzed.
+We split the most meaningful fields by `action`, because that is why you bought a firewall in first place, to allow/block stuff.
 ![upper](https://github.com/enotspe/fortinet-2-elasticsearch/blob/master/images/specific.png)
 2. The lower visualizations are entity specific, on the first row there will always be `source.ip`, `destination.ip`, `network.protocol` which are fields that are present on all logs.
 The second raw has entities that might be useful on the analysis of that specific dashboard.
 ![lower](https://github.com/enotspe/fortinet-2-elasticsearch/blob/master/images/common.png)